 4 Drag the Erode Dilate 2 node output to the green foreground input of the matte control.

-5 To embed the alpha channel into the actors image, in the Inspector, set the Combine menu to combine alpha.
+To embed the alpha channel into the ACTORS image, in the Inspector, set the Combine menu to Combine Alpha and enable Post Multiply Image at the bottom of the Inspector properties.